The goals of point forgiveness are:

 This workshop provides an opportunity for students to learn the skills of intervention.
 Students will reflect upon the attitudes and behaviors that influence the process of intervening as an individual or with assistance.
 Various problematic situations will be covered from alcohol abuse to sexual assault.
 You will be required to complete a two page reflection paper at the end of the training to earn point forgiveness.
 To sign up, contact Student Rights and Responsibilities at 717-337-6907.

 This program offers the opportunity to serve as a volunteer for the weekly cooking shifts.
 This program gives back to the community and can be used to qualify for a one point forgiveness.
-To sign up, email Tamra Martin, firstname.lastname@example.org, to set up an appointment to complete paperwork and to obtain available dates/shifts.
+You will be required to serve at two 2-hour shifts to complete this activity.
+To sign up, email Tamra Martin, email@example.com, to set up an appointment to complete paperwork and to obtain available dates/shifts.